 Adding water is a delicate process, and you want to be mixing all throughout the adding process.
 Before you even think about pouring the concrete, you need to check and make sure that you have the right amount of water in the mix.

 If the mixture is too dry, it will be difficult to work with.
-If it’s too wet, it will be runny and it won’t be as strong as you want it to be.
+On the other hand, if the concrete is too wet, it will be runny and it won’t be as strong as you want it to be.

 You can test this by taking an old cup, scooping up some of the concrete, and then turning it upside down over top of the place that you’re mixing as if you were building a sand castle.

-Step 5: Pour The Concrete In The Hole
+Step 5: Pour the Concrete Into the Hole

 If you’ve already mixed the concrete, you just need to put enough of the concrete mix into the hole that it rises a little ways above ground level.